Kolorblind

 Kolorblind (stylized in all caps) is the debut album by American record producer DJ Esco.
 It was released on March 30, 2018, via Freebandz/Epic Records.
 It features guest appearances from Future, Young Thug, A Boogie wit da Hoodie, Dej Loaf, Nas, O.T.
 Genasis, Rich the Kid, Schoolboy Q, Ty Dolla $ign and Guap Tarantino.
 The album peaked at number 38 on the US Billboard 200 chart, remaining Esco's only project to reach the chart.

+While Future notably appears on every single song of the project, he is not officially credited as an album artist but merely a feature.